JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/logarithmic-voronoi.md

 G = [(p .* D_AF') * la .- u; F];
 ```

 This is a much nicer system of polynomial equations.
 Now, we could start with a randomly generated point $u_{start}$, substitute, and ask HomotopyContinuation to solve the system for us.
 We call the resulting solutions *starting solutions*, because we will use these solutions, obtained via an expensive and long calculation, to more quickly *track* solutions for the 60000 points $u_i$ that we generated from our hexagon.
-For more information on this process we recommend the book \cite{SW2005}, or alternatively, our guide [An introduction to the numerical solution of polynomial systems](https://www.juliahomotopycontinuation.org/guides/introduction/).
+For more information on this process take a look at our guide [An introduction to the numerical solution of polynomial systems](https://www.juliahomotopycontinuation.org/guides/introduction/).

-However, yet again there is a more numerically stable way.
-Indeed, if you try the above method, often you do not get the expected number of solutions.
-Sometimes you get 34, sometimes 45, etc. However, by a result in \cite{HKS2005}, the *maximum likelihood degree* of our problem is exactly 39.
+Now, a naive `solve(G)` reports that we have to track $110592$ paths.
+However, by a result in [[HKS2005]](https://doi.org/10.1007/s10208-004-0156-8), the *maximum likelihood degree* of our problem is exactly 39.
 The *ML degree* of a statistical model is the number of complex solutions to the system of equations which finds critical points of the log-likelihood function on the model.
 This means that for generic data $(u_0, u_1,u_2,u_3,u_4,u_5)$ we should find exactly 39 points $p$ on our model which are critical points of the log-likelihood function $l\_{u}(p)$.
 Among these 39 critical points, one of them maximizes the log-likelihood.
 That critical point is the *maximum likelihood estimate* on our model which best explains the data $(u_0,u_1,u_2,u_3,u_4,u_5)$.
-Therefore, the fact that sometimes we find 34 and sometimes 47 is problem.
+We could use the `solve(G)` command to obtain a result in a couple minutes but this approach does not scale for larger systems.

 #### Using monodromy